Key Takeaway:

 Follow these 5 steps to adjust the chart size for printouts:

-1. Select the chart and click on 'Format Chart Area.'
+- Select the chart and click on

-3. Modify other elements such as border color and fill options to suit your preferences.
+and customize the desired width and height. - Modify other elements such as border color and fill options to suit your preferences.

-5. Approve of the modifications made by previewing how it would look like when printed.
+to save changes made to your chart. - Approve of the modifications made by previewing how it would look like when printed.

 It is essential to note that striking a balance between quality and size ensures readability, clarity, and synchronization with other related data.